typedb/typedb-ml/kglib/kgcn_tensorflow/examples/diagnosis/README.md

 Once you have [installed KGLIB via pip](../../#getting-started---running-the-machine-learning-pipeline) you can run the example as follows:

-1. Make sure a Grakn server is running
+1. Make sure a TypeDB server is running

-2. Load [the schema](../../../utils/grakn/synthetic/examples/diagnosis/schema.gql) for the example into Grakn.
-The template for the command is `./grakn console -k diagnosis -f path/to/schema.gql` for a locally running instance of Grakn.
-Add `-r <address>:<port>` to point to a remote/Grakn KGMS instance
+2. Load [the schema](../../../utils/typedb/synthetic/examples/diagnosis/schema.gql) for the example into TypeDB.
+The template for the command is `./typedb console -k diagnosis -f path/to/schema.gql` for a locally running instance of TypeDB.
+Add `-r <address>:<port>` to point to a remote/TypeDB Cluster instance

 3. Run the example: `python -m kglib.kgcn.examples.diagnosis.diagnosis`